Avaiga/taipy-getting-started/steps/explain_md/step_1_visual_elements.md

 ...
 ```

-`dataset` is a `pd.DataFrame`, a basic *Python* object representing a real time series.
+`dataset` is a `pd.DataFrame`, a basic *Python* object representing in this case a real time series.
 Because of that, there will be no information for specific days.
 The columns are Index, Date, and Value.
 - Index is a unique identifier for each data point.
 - Date is the date of the data point.
 - Value is its value.